pokepark/PokemonRaidBot/docs/development.rst

 Translations
 ------------

-Translations are stored in ``lang/language.json`` and ``core/lang/language.json``.
+Translations are stored in ``lang/language.json``.
 Any string marked as ``TRANSLATE`` hasn't been translated yet.
 These can be changed by hand but if you want to add a new language or do large scale translation, using translate.py is recommended.

 translate.py
 ^^^^^^^^^^^^